programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 In the same folder where your code file and your original dataset is kept, your new file `NYPL_NormalMenus.csv` will now exist.
 This new file can be opened with any text editor (such as [Notepad++](https://notepad-plus-plus.org/) or through programs such as Microsoft Excel.

-Finally, at the end of this lesson, your Python file should contain the following code:
+At the end of this lesson, your Python file should contain this code:

 ```
 import pandas as pd